“Honest criticism is hard to take, particularly from a relative, a friend, an acquaintance, or a stranger.”

 Your Screenplay Sucks! grew from an idea born while critiquing screenplays.

 I’ve had three scripts made into feature films.
 I’m a Lifetime member of the Writers Guild.
-I’ve written screenplays for twenty years.
-I’ve critiqued scripts for friends the whole time, and have been paid to critique the past seven years or so.
-Not to mention the hundreds of scripts I have shepherded through my screenwriting classes.
+I’ve written screenplays for thirty years.
+I’ve critiqued scripts for friends the whole time, and have been paid to critique for twenty years or so.
+Not to mention the hundreds and hundreds of scripts I have shepherded through my screenwriting classes.

 Through my reading and critiquing, I discovered that beginning writers consistently make the same mistakes.
 Mistakes which, in Hollywood, can cause the reader to… (gasp!) stop reading…